Misty Jenkins

-Jenkins leads an Immunology Laboratory at the Walter and Eliza Hall Institute of Medical Research where she researches brain cancer and aims to establish a world-leading immunotherapy lab specialising in researching the possibilities of new treatments for both adult and paediatric brain cancer.
+Jenkins leads an Immunology Laboratory at the Walter and Eliza Hall Institute of Medical Research where she researches brain cancer.

 Early life and education

 Jenkins is a Gunditjmara woman and grew up near Ballarat, Victoria.
 She holds a Bachelor of Science with 1st Honours and a PhD in Microbiology and Immunology attained from the University of Melbourne.

 Research career

-Following from her PhD, Jenkins was the first Indigenous Australian to attend the Universities of Oxford and Cambridge as a postdoctoral research fellow, attending Cambridge after being awarded the NHRMC CJ Martin Fellowship.
+Following from her PhD, Jenkins was the first Indigenous Australian to attend the University of Cambridge as a postdoctoral research fellow, attending Cambridge after being awarded the NHRMC CJ Martin Fellowship.
 Returning to Melbourne to continue her research career, Jenkins became involved with the Aurora Project, a project which supports education opportunities for Indigenous Australians, working with the program to provide scholarships for other Indigenous students to attend Oxford or Cambridge.
 She was a founding member of the Women in Science Parkville Precinct (WISPP) committee aimed at advancing gender equity and diversity in science.

 She has previously worked at the Peter MacCallum Cancer Centre in Melbourne, and currently works at the Walter and Eliza Hall Institute of Medical Research.
 She is an Honorary Senior Research Fellow, Department of Medical Biology at the University of Melbourne.
 Her research is focused on lymphocytes, a type of white blood cells which can protect against viruses and cancer.
 Specifically, Jenkins' research group uses using chimeric antigen receptor (CAR) T cell therapy, a new form of immune-targeted therapy that trains the body's T cells to fight against certain forms of cancer, including glioblastoma, an aggressive brain tumour of astrocytic origin.

 Her research has been published in the Journal of Immunology, Journal of Experimental Medicine, and by the National Academy of Sciences.